Uchebuzz/Uchebuzz/README.md

 ## Hi there 👋
 <br>

-I'm a data scientist and Technical Writer.
+I'm a Data scientist and Technical Writer.

+## :smile: Fun Facts
 <br>

-### Fun Facts :smile:

 - 🔭 I’m currently working on Documenting a style guide for a startup
--  :man_student: I'm currently a masters student studying data science at University of Wolverhampton
+-  :man_student: currently studying data science at University of Wolves (msc)
 - 🌱 I’m currently learning to get better everyday
 - 👯 I’m looking to collaborate on Technical documents
-- ⚡ Fun fact: I love ♟️
+- ♟️ Fun fact: I love chess

-### My recent Wroks
--